Neuroplant-Resources/Neuroplant-DataAnalysis/Screen development/README.md

 ## Analysis code for all iterations of the pilot screens
 <p>Development of an efficient chemotaxis screening pipeline has been an iterative process.
 These folders contain the code used to analyze images and data for each iteration of the screen.
-Following is a brief description of each screen, the screen's goals and a brief description of the folder contents.
+Following is a brief description of each screen, the screen's goals and a brief description of the folder contents.</p>

 ### Pilot_screen
 <p> This is the image and data analysis code from the first iteration of our screening platform.
 It includes 3 Jupyter notebooks:</p>